MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/New-MgGroupSiteTermStoreGroup.md

 # New-MgGroupSiteTermStoreGroup

 ## SYNOPSIS
-Create new navigation property to groups for groups
+Create a new group object in a term store.

 ## SYNTAX